-You can look up information -- such as the exact title, author, publisher, date of publication, etc. -- using the U.S. Copyright Office's Copyright Catalog.
+You can look up information -- such as the exact title, author, publisher, date of publication, etc. -- using the U.S. Copyright Office's Copyright Office Catalog.
 Another good source of information is Books in Print (see also the "Books in Print" entry).

 The NY Times best-seller list is published in the Book Review section of the paper every Sunday.